 The sad truth is that black people have never been able to rely on mainstream media to tell our stories accurately and honestly.
 I, and millions of other black people, have had to sit back and watch conservative newscasters, colleagues, co-workers, and even friends try to explain why Eric Garner and Tamir Rice had to die.
 It seems our words alone are still not enough to convince people.
 Is the smartphone our only resource in order to (try) to secure justice?

 By now, millions have seen the footage of Officer Michael Slager shooting Scott in the back.
 And yet I wouldn’t be surprised if some pundit tried to argue that if only Walter Scott hadn’t run, the officer would not have shot him eight times, handcuffed his dying body, and potentially planted evidence to make sure he got away with the whole thing.
-My eyes well up each time a black person is transformed—through death—into a hashtag.

 In 2015, I shouldn’t have to shout that black lives matter.
 But the fact that I have to utter these words is evidence that we still do not matter to many people.
 Our deaths fall on deaf ears and blind eyes, and boomerang away from willfully ignorant minds.